| Home | Back to Goldfish |

 The comet standard is as follows:

-- Depth of body to be between 3/7ths and 3/8ths of body length
+- Depth of body to be approximately 35% of body length.

-- Caudal fin to be single, deeply forked and well spread
+- Caudal fin to be single, deeply forked and with pointed well spread lobes.
+The leading edge should ideally be 75% of body length.

 Ideal profiles are illustrated below: